27thEncoder/linux-shell-architecture-OTW-Bandit-/README.md

 ## Log Index

-This repository is from level 25 to level 34.
+This repository is from level 25 to level 34 as these are the most basic yet demanding skills needed for a career in CYBER SECURITY.
 You can click on any entry below to see the specific technical steps, commands used, and system takeaways for that challenge.

 ## Level Notes Index